NeelMunjparaDev/retail-engine-medallion-lakehouse/README.md

 ## Business Context & Problem Statement
 In a high-volume retail environment, data arrives from disparate sources with inconsistent naming (e.g., "Headphonz" vs "Headphones"), duplicate entries from system retries, and unmasked sensitive customer info.
+- **Data Source:** Synthetic Enterprise Retail Dataset (5.9M+ rows) designed to simulate real-world data quality issues and high-velocity ingestion.
-**The Goal:** Build an automated, idempotent pipeline that provides a "Single Version of Truth" for executive revenue reporting while maintaining full historical context of customer movements.
+- **The Goal:** Build an automated, idempotent pipeline that provides a "Single Version of Truth" for executive revenue reporting while maintaining full historical context of customer movements.

 ## Architecture & Design
 The pipeline is divided into three layers to ensure data reliability and governance: